 Subscription services are all the rage

-Think about it: Netflix, Spotify or even The Wall Street Journal.
-These apps allow you to access content for a period of time at a set recurring fee.
+Think about it: Netflix, Spotify, or even The Wall Street Journal.
+These apps allow you to access content for some time at a set recurring fee.
 It’s a great value proposition for people who have busy schedules, and it makes life much easier (and cheaper) for many.

 It’s a great way to offer customers the best value for their money.
 Some consumers would rather pay a set monthly fee than have to pay for things a la carte.

 Consumers are willing to spend on subscriptions.
 According to analytics firm Sensor Tower, revenues earned by subscription-based non-game apps alone grew 34% year on year from 9.7 billion U.S. dollars in 2019 to 13 billion U.S. dollars in 2020 – and this trend is set to continue.
 Additionally, according to the same report, consumers spend more on subscription-based apps in the App Store (iOS) than on Google Play Store (Android).

 If you provide cloud services, audio, and video content, and/ or digital news, then the subscription model is a great way to monetize your app.

 You also need to consider making your subscription renewable.
 This is crucial because it will help you retain your customer once they’ve already subscribed.

 Real-life examples: HBO, Tinder, The Wall Street Journal.

 In-app purchases are one of the best app monetisation strategies in 2021.
 In this model, a user pays for items in the app by making a purchase.